Hugh Thompson (baritone)

-Hugh Roderick Thompson (June 19, 1915 – February 6, 2006) was an American opera singer.
+Hugh Roderick Thompson, known on the stage as Hugh Thompson, (June 19, 1915 – February 6, 2006) was an American opera singer.
 He was a leading baritone at the Metropolitan Opera between 1944 and 1953 for 238 performances.
 In 1967 he moved to Coral Gables, Florida, joining the Miami Opera Guild as the assistant artistic director, and later taught voice at the University of Miami.
 He died in Estero, Florida, at the age of 90.

 Early years

 Thompson was born in Tacoma, Washington, on June 19, 1915.
 His father was Oscar Thompson, a music critic and author.
 His grandfather was William Thompson, an author, poet, lawyer, and Olympic archer.
 Hugh attended the University of Washington and moved to New York City to attend the Juilliard School in 1936.
 He made his professional debut in 1939, starring in Mozart's The Marriage of Figaro at Chautauqua.
 In February 1944, Thompson was on the inaugural roster of the fledgling New York City Opera.
 In December 1944, he won a contract with the Metropolitan Opera via their Auditions of the Air.